 When you tap the Home tab, you'll see your Feed where can view all of the photos you or the people you follow post.
 You can interact with these photos by liking or commenting on them.

-Tap the status bar at the top of your screen (where the time and battery level are displayed), or double tap the Home tab to automatically scroll to the top of your News.
+Tap the status bar at the top of your screen (where the time and battery level are displayed), or double tap automatically scroll to the top of your Activity.

-Tap the blue Instagram bar at the top of the app, or double tap the Home tab to automatically scroll to the top of your News.
+Tap the blue Instagram bar at the top of the app, or double tap to automatically scroll to the top of your Activity.

 - You may not be able to load photos in areas with weak signal.
 Also, some mobile carriers rate limit users after they use a certain amount of data in a month, which often results in a "couldn't refresh feed" error.
 It's common for users to have more difficulty viewing photos towards the end of the month as a result of rate limiting or data throttling.